Blended Retirement System

 Take the BRS Opt-in Course

 To ensure service members fully understand their retirement plan options, all eligible service members will be required to take the BRS Opt-In Course, (CAC required version, non-CAC version).
-The course must be completed before a service member can opt-in to the BRS.
+The course is mandatory and must be completed before a service member can opt-in to the BRS.

 To learn more about BRS, visit the one-stop DoD shop at http://militarypay.defense.gov/BlendedRetirement/.
 Here, in addition to the BRS Opt-in course, you will find infographics, timelines, informational videos, and in late February, the BRS calculators to help you run the numbers.